scrtlabs/marketplace/_sources/data-providers.rst.txt

 * Data frequency: How frequently do data events occur?

-    * Strict daily: Publish one event each day at a set time.
+    * ``daily``: Publish one event each day at a set time.
-    * Strict hourly: Publish one event each hour between a set range of minutes.
+    * ``hourly``: Publish one event each hour between a set range of minutes.
-    * Strict minutely: Publish one event each minutes between a set range of seconds.
+    * ``minute``: Publish one event each minute between a set range of seconds.
-    * At least each x days: Publish one of more events every day.
-    * At least each x hours: Publish one or more events each hour.
-    * At lest each x minutes: Publish one of more events each minute.

-* Data Availability: How far back are we getting data?
+* Data Availability:

-    * Historical range: The data range for historical data.
-Use multiple date ranges if the data does not follow a continuous timeframe.

-        * Start: Date/time of the first data event of the range.
-        * End: Date/time of the last data event of the range.
+    * Historical: The dataset includes historical data.

-    * Ongoing: Will data events continue to be published at the specified frequency on an ongoing basis?
+    * Live: Data events will be published at the specified frequency on an ongoing basis.
-    * Scheduled holds: A list a dates for scheduled gaps in ongoing data.

 Registering Data Sets
 ~~~~~~~~~~~~~~~~~~~~~
 To register a new data set, download and install the Catalyst client.
 Then, use the ``catalyst marketplace register`` command.
-In this example, data is
+In this example, data
-published multiple times per hour at a variable time:
+is published multiple times per hour at a variable time:

 .. code-block:: bash